 Budget - A fiscal plan of operation.
-The budget is comprised of proposed expenditures and proposed revenues together with specific authorizations and restrictions as appropriate.
+The budget is comprised of expenditures and revenues together with specific authorizations and restrictions as appropriate.
 It also includes the current and prior fiscal period history.
 The budget quantifies executive and legislative objectives and provides a means to measure performance.
 As a guide for operations, the budget changes over time in response to changes in conditions.
 The budget embodies public policy and provides insight into how that policy will be implemented.